 Why do we need ceremonies at all to welcome Jewish babies?
-A baby born to a Jewish mother (or in some liberal communities, to a Jewish father) or who is converted to Judaism is a Jewish baby, period.
+A baby born to a Jewish mother (or in Reform and Reconstructionist communities, to a Jewish father) or who is converted to Judaism is a Jewish baby, period.
 What is the purpose of a ceremony of welcome, of covenant, of naming?

 Purposes of Ceremonies for Babies

 Perhaps most significantly, as Rabbi Laura Geller notes, they effect transformation.
-Before a brit milah (covenantal circumcision ceremony) or a brit bat (covenant ceremony for girls), a baby is simply the child of particular parents — even referred to only as “the baby.”
+Before a brit milah (covenantal circumcision ceremony) or a brit bat (covenant ceremony for girls, also known as “simchat bat”), a baby is simply the child of particular parents — even referred to only as “the baby.”
 After such a ceremony, she becomes herself, he becomes himself, in Geller’s words, “a Jew linked through ritual to covenant and messiah, and transformed through ritual into so-and-so [the child of] particular parents within the context of the Jewish people.…The infant is transformed, named, given tribe and history, roots and purpose, baggage and wings” (Lifecycles, Vol. I, ed.
 Rabbi Debra Orenstein, pp. 61-62).
 The community too is changed, having once again engaged with our history and our future, and having welcomed another member into our midst.

 Traditional Jewish sources can illuminate particular subjects such as:

 · Why circumcision is necessary to “perfect” nature, and why it is such a significant commandment;

 · The religious significance of building a family; and